-Being an artist is challenging, especially now, with “new normal” lifestyle.
-Before, and still now, artists goals are to join an open call, museum collections, create their own studios and become well-known, and finally, sell the art.
-Today, you don’t have to compete with masters to be accepted in gallery or exposition, you can easily sell your works online using art selling websites.
+Being an artist is challenging, especially trying to sell your art.
+Before, and still, now, artists’ goals are to join an open call, museum collections, create their own studios and become well-known, and finally, sell the art.
+Today, you don’t have to compete with masters to be accepted in a gallery or exposition, you can easily sell your works online using art selling websites.

-Where to sell you art online?
-You can join multiple art selling websites (so called online galleries) with hundreds of thousands of like-minded artists of all levels, launch your own website and social medias, sell your paintings or any other art on marketplaces, sell prints of your works, or even create a crowdfunding campaign.
+Where to sell your art online?
+You can join multiple art selling websites (so-called online galleries) with hundreds of thousands of like-minded artists of all levels, launch your own website and social media, sell your paintings or any other art on marketplaces, and sell prints of your works, or even create a crowdfunding campaign.

 Art is selling, it is worth it.
 Yes, we do love it without making money, we will still do it, but you can really make it your source of income.
 Check my list of 77 websites to sell art that will help you make some money.

 - How to price your art

 - What art sells the most on online art websites

 An artist can not only sell a painting once but sell its prints multiple times, which is very profitable too.
 Print is much cheaper than artwork, adjustable in terms of size, and easy to ship.
 You can sell 1 painting per month, but numerous prints.